DoYouKnow123/phi_serpens/README.md

-Tribute to the life of the star Phi Serpens/Serpentis
+Tribute to the life of the star Phi Serpens/Serpentis, a stable red giant.